 Sustainable Properties Real Estate Listings

-On the Sustainable Real Estate website, it says that they feature off-grid, survival, sustainable, and alternative energy properties.
-And, since their listings include the entire US of A, you’ll have a lot of options than if you were to check out regional off-grid real estate listings.
+On the Sustainable Real Estate website, it says that they feature off grid, survival, sustainable, and alternative energy properties.
+And, since their listings include the entire US of A, you’ll have a lot of options than if you were to check out regional off grid real estate listings.

-Just search Facebook for off-grid land for sale and we’re pretty sure a lot of groups will appear.
+Just search Facebook for off grid land for sale, and we’re pretty sure a lot of groups will appear.
 We’d like to put it out there, though, that Facebook listings can be sketchier than an Etch A Sketch, so proceed with caution.

-What Are the Different Types of Off-Grid Homes?
+What Are the Different Types of Off Grid Homes?

 Check out these examples:

 While living in a tiny space is a major adjustment, it’s not impossible.
 You just gotta adopt a different mindset.
 Think about it.
-Looters would likely target big houses when SHTF, so you’ll be happy you decided to downsize.
+Looters will likely target big houses when SHTF, so you’ll be happy you decided to downsize.

 Another nice thing about tiny houses?
 Some of them are mobile, so you can hook them up to your car whenever you feel the urge to travel.

 You can say that cabins are the rustic siblings of tiny houses.
-Think pioneers living in the 1800s and early 1900s and you’ll get an idea of what it’s like to live in an off-grid cabin.
+Think pioneers living in the 1800s and early 1900s, and you’ll get an idea of what it’s like to live in an off grid cabin.

 Many people like staying in a cabin during the summer season, but there are some who do spend their time in a cabin year-round.

-What’s nice about this particular off-grid home is that it’s already built.
+What’s nice about this particular off grid home is that it’s already built.
 It’s also secure and easy to transport.
 And since you’re most likely used to living in square or rectangular-shaped houses, you won’t have a hard time adapting to a smaller space with its shape.

 If you want a bigger structure, you can stack different shipping containers together.

-Now, you’re probably wondering about temperature in shipping container homes.
+Now, you’re probably wondering about the temperature in shipping container homes.
 Well, if we’re being honest, it’s quite difficult to control it since the metal they’re made of can absorb heat and cold well.

 This may just be a deal breaker for some, but if you can find a way around it, then go ahead and call it home.

-Yurts are like tents, but sturdier and a little fancier.
+Yurts are like tents but sturdier and a little fancier.
 Typically, they’re built with lattice walls, a circular wood frame, and some sort of fabric cover.

 What’s nice about yurts is that they’re built on a platform, meaning they have minimal impact on the land.
 This makes them more friendly to the environment than the average Joe’s home.
 They’re also much cheaper—you can get a yurt at a fraction of the cost you’d pay for a house in the suburbs.

 The downside about yurts?
-You’ve gotta be ready to make friends with rodents, insects, and other animals since yurts fall somewhere between residing in a modern home and camping.
+You gotta be ready to make friends with rodents, insects, and other animals since yurts fall somewhere between residing in a modern home and camping.
 Yurts also aren’t soundproof.
 Other disadvantages are lack of privacy and storage space.

-If you love nature, camping, and living a simple life, yurt living may just be your cup of tea.
+But if you love nature, camping, and living a simple life, yurt living may just be your cup of tea.

 Sound like something out of a science fiction movie?
 In reality, they’re not that out of this world.

-The nice thing about an underground house is its insulation.
+The good thing about an underground house is its insulation.
 It can keep you cool in the winter and warm in the summer.
 Another plus?
 Privacy.
 Since you’re underground and won’t easily be seen, people won’t be bugging you much.

 The homes above may look unique from one another, but they share common characteristics that make them different from your average home.
 Read on to discover some of these features:

-What Features Should Off-Grid Homes Have?
+What Features Should Off Grid Homes Have?

-Off the grid homes need to be very conservative with water and energy.
+Off grid homes need to be very conservative with water and energy.
 That’s why a lot of things unique to these homes focus on stuff like water collection, heating and cooling, and power efficiency.

 That being said, you may want to consider the following features:

-Off-grid homes need really thick insulation.
+Off grid homes need really thick insulation.
 The ones constructed for traditional homes simply won’t cut it.
 This allows you to preserve heat from the sun during winter.
 At the same time, it keeps your house from getting too hot in the summer.